jonathandean/rails_app_template/README.md

 ### --database=postgresql

 You can use another database than postgres with template if you'd like.
-I prefer it for many reasons but one in particular is it's performance with json data types using jsonb columns
+I prefer it for many reasons but one in particular is it's performance with json data types using jsonb columns.

+If you select another database you will need to answer `n` for no when asked to overwrite `config/database.yml`, as this template creates a slightly modified version of that file specific to postgres.

 ### --skip-jbuilder